davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 	The process of proving that the software meets the customer’s true requirements, needs, and expectations.
 Does the software meet the needs of your users? ▪ Shows that software is useful. ▪ This is much harder.

+Both of these are important
+	A well verified system might not meet the user's needs A system can't meet the user's needs unless it is well-constructed

+**Testing **

 ## Verification
 **Verification** is an experiment -> Perform trials, evaluate results, gather evidence